-The purpose of the ESPP is to provide employees of the Company and of its majority-owned subsidiaries designated by the Board of Directors who participate in the ESPP with an opportunity to purchase common stock of the Company at a discount through payroll deductions.
+The purpose of the ESPP is to provide employees of the Company and of its majority-owned subsidiaries with an opportunity to purchase common stock of the Company at a discount through payroll deductions.

 Administration

 The ESPP is currently being administered by the Board of Directors, although that body may appoint a committee to perform that function.
 All questions of interpretation or application of the ESPP are determined in the sole discretion of the Board of Directors or its committee, and its decisions are final and binding upon all participants.
 Members of the Board of Directors who are eligible employees are permitted to participate in the ESPP but may not vote on any matter affecting the administration of the ESPP or the grant of any option pursuant to the ESPP.
 No member of the Board of Directors who is eligible to participate in the ESPP may be a member of any committee appointed to administer the ESPP.
 No charges for administrative or other costs may be made against the payroll deductions of a participant in the ESPP.
 Members of the Board of Directors receive no additional compensation for their services in connection with the administration of the ESPP.